-During any emergency (including a fire) that occurs at or near the Port, certain Port staff are designated as points of contact with relevant local governmental and emergency officials:
+During any emergency (including a fire) that occurs at or near the Port, certain Port staff and Port contractors are designated as points of contact with relevant local governmental and emergency officials:

-- o Ricardo Navarro: Primary Contact

-- Kevin Spagnola: Secondary Contact, and first on site during an emergency.
-Kevin Spagnola would be the contact for Tesla and Grid Operations for outage and load restoration.

-- Richard Smith: response and investigation.
+- o Ricardo Navarro: Primary Contact - Kevin Spagnola: Secondary Contact, and first on site during an emergency.
+Kevin Spagnola would be the contact for Tesla and Grid Operations for outage and load restoration. - o Richard Smith: response and investigation.

 After an emergency has occurred, the Port Administration oversees any necessary response and recovery efforts of the Port of Stockton Electrical Utilities.
-The following Port Administration Staff the following oversights roles:
+The following Port Administration Staff have the following oversight roles:

-- Steve Escobar: Administrator and Contracts, Rate Schedules - Juan G. Villanueva: Project Administration and Construction Project Manager - Ricardo Navarro: Electrical Utilities operations

-- Richard Smith, PE: electrical engineering consultant from HCS Engineering - Kevin Spagnola: troubleman for substation and Rough and Ready Island power outages; outside contractor with Bockmon and Woody Electric.
+- Jason Katindoy: Administrator and Contracts, Rate Schedules - Juan G. Villanueva: Project Administration and Construction Project Manager - Ricardo Navarro: Electrical Utilities operations - Richard Smith, PE: electrical engineering consultant from HCS Engineering - Kevin Spagnola: Troubleman for substation and Rough and Ready Island power outages; outside contractor with Bockmon and Woody Electric.